-PeaceHealth St. Joseph’s CME Program expects faculty to adhere to the AMA ethical opinions
+PeaceHealth St. Joseph Medical Center expects CME faculty to adhere to the AMA ethical opinions

 on CME and Gifts to Physicians from Industry, as well as the ACCME Standards for Commercial Support

 .
-Please help the CME office ensure that no financial support (including in-kind payment) is received directly from a commercial entity to faculty.
+Please help the CME Office ensure that no financial support (including in-kind payment) is received directly from a commercial entity to faculty.
 All monies that may be received for a speaking engagement, including honoraria or travel expenses, must be received and disbursed through the CME office for any Category 1 presentation.
-Failure to do so threatens our accreditation and results in revocation of credit for the event.
+Failure to do so may jeopardize program accreditation and result in revocation of credit for the educational event.

-Speakers on the PeaceHealth St. Joseph medical staff are not offered honoraria, but can be reimbursed up to $150.00 for receipts directly related to costs incurred for preparing an activity.
+Speakers on the PeaceHealth St. Joseph medical staff are not offered honoraria, but may be reimbursed up to $150.00 for receipts directly related to costs incurred for preparing an educational activity.

-Speakers from out of town or not on the medical staff may be provided an honorarium, which will be negotiated prior to confirming the activity.
+Speakers from out of town or not on the medical staff may receive an honorarium, to be negotiated prior to confirmation of the activity.

 Credit for Teaching